mauricioTechDev/tic-tac-toe/README.md

 ### Goal: Build a simple Tic-Tac-Toe Game

-### This is a fully functional tic tac toe game where a use can play against the computer.
+### This is a fully functional tic tac toe game that you can play against another person.

 Tech Used: